Home

 Varieties

-Purple Stripe (hardneck), Artichoke (softneck), Silverskin (softneck), Creole (DNA studies show them in a seperate class by themselves-great for mild climates), Porcelain (hardneck), Rocambole (hardneck)
+Purple Stripe (hardneck), Artichoke (softneck), Silverskin (softneck), Creole (DNA studies show them in a separate class by themselves-great for mild climates), Porcelain (hardneck), Rocambole (hardneck)

 Organic Gardening Seed and Plant Sources: